 The Texas Legislature has modified the sales and use tax base from time to time to add or subtract certain items to or from our taxable base, and even to exempt from taxes certain items purchased during a defined time window.
-In 1999, the Legislature created an annual three-day "sales tax holiday" just prior to the opening of each new school year which exempts from State and local sales taxes the purchase of certain clothing and footwear.
+In 1999, the Legislature created an annual three-day "sales tax holiday" just prior to the opening of each new school year which exempts from State and local sales taxes the purchase of certain clothing, school supplies and footwear.
 The sales tax holiday exempts these purchases from the Sales Tax as well.
 While the law establishing the sales tax holiday currently permits us to repeal the temporary exemption from our Sales Tax, we do not intend to repeal this exemption unless it will adversely impact our ability to repay any outstanding Obligations.

 The following table shows our Gross Sales Tax Revenues for each of the most recent 10 Fiscal Years.
-The Gross Sales Tax Revenues shown below consist of sales taxes we actually receive in a given Fiscal Year, and may differ from the sales tax revenues shown on our financial statements due to accounting adjustments made on our financial statements reflecting amounts determined to be overpayments of Sales Tax to DART.
-When an overpayment is determined to have been made, the financial statements are adjusted to show a reduction in sales tax revenues for that Fiscal Year; however, in two cases where sizeable overpayments were determined to have been made, DART has entered into a repayment plan spanning several years rather than repaying the overpayment in a single Fiscal Year.
-The aggregate annual repayment installments by DART are reflected in the Gross Sales Tax Revenues shown in the table below because such repayment installments are deducted from Sales Tax that otherwise would be paid to DART in a Fiscal Year, thereby reducing DART's actual receipts.
+The Gross Sales Tax Revenues show actual receipts in a given Fiscal Year, and may differ from the sales tax revenues shown on our financial statements.
+When DART is notified of an overpayment of sales tax, an accounting adjustment is made to reflect the reduction in sales tax revenues in that same fiscal year.
+In two cases where sizeable overpayments were determined to have been made, DART entered into a repayment plan.
+The table below shows sales tax receipts less any repayment installments.
 Since the financial statements reflect a reduction in sales tax revenues for the Fiscal Year in which an overpayment is determined to have been made, rather than in the Fiscal Years over which an overpayment is repaid, the sales tax revenues shown on the financial statements may differ from the Gross Sales Tax Revenues shown below.

 Gross Sales Tax Revenues (in millions)

 Fiscal Year ended 9/30 Receipts

-2003 \$311.8

 2004 \$332.4

 2005 \$341.8

 2006 \$370.5

 2007 \$389.1

 2008 \$416.1

 2009 \$377.6

 2010 \$375.5

 2011 \$402.4

 2012 \$432.5

+2013 \$455.7

-\The amounts shown for 2006 and 2008 include \$13.2 million and \$3.6 million, respectively, that the State Comptroller has determined to be overpayments.
+The amounts shown for 2006 and 2008 include \$13.2 million and \$3.6 million, respectively, that the State Comptroller has determined to be overpayments.
 Such amounts are being repaid by DART in quarterly payments through March 2027.
 See "DART's Operations and Performance Results - Sales Tax Revenues and the Net Operating Subsidy."